EpiModel/PrEPGuidelines/README.md

 ### Conclusions
 Implementation of CDC PrEP guidelines would result in strong and sustained reductions in HIV incidence among MSM in the United States.
 The guidelines strike a good balance between epidemiological impact (PIA) and efficiency (NNT) at plausible scale-up levels.
 Adherence counseling could maximize public health investment in PrEP by decreasing the NNT.

-## Shiny App
-Our publication also includes an web-based Shiny app to further explore the results: https://prism.shinyapps.io/cdc-prep-guidelines